zbiblekaj/console-finances-financial-analysis/pseudocode.md

 Pseudocode for console finances:

+1. create a header for the console log before beginning calculations
+- console log the title you would like
+- console log underscore so that there is a seperation between the title and calculations.

-Calculate the total number of months included in the data set.
+2. calculate the total number of months included in the data set: add the total amount of months for the period.
-- Initialize a variable for the total number of months
+- initialize a variable for the total number of months
--

-Add the total amount of months for the period using the .legnth function.
+- create a for loop to add the total amount of months
+- console log the total months

-- Calculate the net total amount of Profit/Losses for the entire period.
+3. calculate the total amount of profit/losses for the entire period: add the total amount of figures for the period.
+- initialize a variable for the total amount of profit & losses
+- initialize a function to sum the total amount of figures
+- within the function, use a for loop to define the figures needed to be summed
+- console log the total amounts.

+4.

 Add the total amount of figures for the period using a for loop & a function.

 - Calculate the average of the changes in profile/lossess over the entire period.